Yolean/ystack/README.md

 If a requred binary exists in path, a version check is performed.
 If not it is downloaded and placed in `$YSTACK_HOME/bin`.

-## Hooks

-The y-build command is a general purpose util to build a service from its source folder.
-Builds are rarely generic though, so it first invokes an executable file `build-pre` in `$YSTACK_HOOKS` if existent.
-`$YSTACK_HOOKS` defaults to `$YSTACK_HOME/hooks`.

-`y-build-buldkit-host` selects a buildkitd endpoint.

 ## Namespace

 Why do we name the stack namespace with a stage, for example `ystack-dev`?